kespindler/hackjam2-dropedit/README.md

  <td><img src="http://a3.sphotos.ak.fbcdn.net/hphotos-ak-snc7/378155_2381360535508_1295520723_32462104_1169991459_n.jpg" width="200" height="auto"></td>
  </tr><tr><td>Kurt Spindler</td><td>Nelson Zhang</td><td>Michelle Bu</td><td>Eric Zhang</td></tr></table>

 You'll need to install Python.
 If you've never used Python before and you've had something missing in your life, Python is probably the answer.
+If so, go download and install Python.
+That's step 1 for the project.
+Go!

 ## 1. Learn Python

-_Go to the tuts and learn some Python_
+Hopefully, you remember some of your Python from 61A.
+If you've forgotten a bit, head over to the [official Python tutorial](http://docs.python.org/tutorial/) (It's amazing!), and refresh your memory.

 ## 2. Learn Bottle (web server)

-_Build hello world in Bottle_
+Bottle.py is a library for Python to make websites _extremely_ quickly.
+Install it, and then write a Hello World from the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html).

 ## 3. Learn Mustache (template language)